erikhinderer/confluent/connect/nat2onprem/README.md

 # IaaS Connectivity
 In addition to being able to connect to on-premises resources, you can also securely connect to other VPC / vNET databases.

-# Connectivity from a VPC or vNET to an On-Premises Database
+# Connectivity from a vNET to an On-Premises Database

 1. Implementing the Forwarding Solution:
 ```